Blog

 • Support cross-border payments in multi-currency environments

 With payment providers like Fenige, businesses can easily integrate mobile payment options into both online and physical points of sale.
-Their platform enables:

 Mobile payments in e-commerce – beyond brick-and-mortar